AFehaid/Buy-Via/README.md

 ```

 2. **Classification Model**:
    - The pre-trained classification model is not included in the repository due to its large size.
-If needed, please contact the project owner at `your-email@example.com` to request access to the model file.

 3. **Database Setup**:
    - The application is configured to connect to a PostgreSQL database hosted on AWS RDS.
 If you want to run the application locally, you can:
      - Set up a local PostgreSQL or SQLite instance.